cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ### `LogExporterSampleReply`

-Reply message for the `OnLogSample` function.
+Reply message for the `OnLogSample` procedure.

 ```protobuf
 message LogExporterSampleReply {}